 She has been studying English since she was seven years old.
 She visited 66 countries, ran her medical practice on five continents doing her internship in English-speaking countries including USA, Great Britain, United Arab Emirates, Kenya and South Africa.
 She has been pursuing a successful career as a medical English translator and teacher for several years.

 She would depict herself as resourceful Cracovian with extremely fertile imagination, and animal lover who is keen to follow in their wake.
 Moreover, she is a movie buff and film music enthusiast, passionate about exotic cuisine and vintage wine.
 She finds practicing yoga, cross-fit, dancing and playing squash extremely relaxing, as well as reading about destinations that she has not yet visited.
 Her professional interests are domestic and exotic animals likewise surgery.

-Thanks to the course of medical English Marta realized, that combining her future profession with passion for foreign languages is a promising career path.
+Thanks to the course of medical English, Marta realized that combining her future profession with a passion for foreign languages is a recipe for a success.
 She obtained her CAE certificate shortly after graduating from high-school, and two years later in 2014 she passed CPE.
-In our team she helps with teaching English to veterinary technicians and students.
-Her extensive experience in working as a lector in prestigious language schools in Warsaw confirms, that her language and teaching skills are exceptional.
+She had many opportunities to polish her language skills during her trips, internships, and workshops abroad as well as studies in France during an Erasmus programme.
+In our team, she teaches English to veterinary technicians and students.
+Her extensive experience in working as an English teacher in prestigious language schools in Warsaw confirms, that her language and teaching skills are exceptional.

-Privately, she is genuinely fond of literature and visual arts, contemporary art in particular.
-In the spare time she’s keen on painting, specifically portraits in oil.
-This is where she draws her inspiration and creativity to enthuse her students during every classes from.
+Privately, she is genuinely fond of literature, traveling and visual arts, contemporary art in particular.
+In the spare time, she’s keen on painting, especially portraits in oil.
+This is where she draws her inspiration and creativity to motivate her students during every class from.